abenezer101/Abenezer101/README.md

    - Ethical hacking & penetration testing
  * Fun fact: I build more apps than I publicly share — from offline AI extensions to automation tools.
 Shipping one polished product is harder than starting ten 😅
  * I’m a Christian who loves Jesus ❤️✝️ — and that purpose guides everything I create.
+ * I’m most interested in real-world machine learning problems, especially applying Deep learning algorithms to solve problems many students face.
+I believe that we could able to create an algorithm to predict some funny questions like “What if Einstein was still alive with today’s technology?
+How far in science would we be?
+Would we have started time travel?”.

+P.S If you want to talk about Quantum Neural Network or Energy efficient Deep learning Models, let me know.

  <details>
   <summary><h3>👨‍💻 My Coding Journey</h3></summary>